DigIntelligence/NetBurn/README.md

     any parameters found within will append (or override) the Global PTBurn Options specified in the NETBURN Configuration file.

+9.  **NETBURN Supports “Autobinning” the target media:**  In addition to supporting Global and Image-Specific PTBurn options (see above), NetBurn also supports “Autobinning” for media selection.
+If enabled, NetBurn will select the appropriate media by comparing the actual size of the Image File and comparing it with the specified capacity limits set for the associated bins.
+Setting “BinID = Auto” in the [PTBurn Options] section of the global options file will enable AutoBinning.
+Then, Bin1MB and Bin2MB must ALSO be set in the [Config] section to make this work.
+For Example: setting “BIN1MB = 700” and “Bin2MB = 25000” would enable AutoBinning for CD’s in Bin1 and BluRays in Bin2.
+Note that lesser capacity media should always be loaded in Bin1 (the left-most bin).

-9.  **NETBURN supports the submission of multiple disc images using a single "Batch Job" definition:** By selecting an \*.NBB file (NetBurn Batch File), instead of a standard \*.ISO or \*.GI Image file, NetBurn will process that file in "Batch Mode".
+10. **NETBURN supports the submission of multiple disc images using a single "Batch Job" definition:** By selecting an \*.NBB file (NetBurn Batch File), instead of a standard \*.ISO or \*.GI Image file, NetBurn will process that file in "Batch Mode".
 The NBB file